 I have thick curly hair and generally tend to struggle to find products that can cope with my locks.
+I’ve tried so many things to try to manage my hair – even turning to an acupuncturist at one point in time.
 I’m also the kind of person who likes to rock my curls, rather than using heat styling treatments of flat-irons to help keep it straight every day – simply because this is bad for your hair over time and as I said, I really like my curls.

 The first time I used the Catwalk Curls Rock Amplifier I was amazed by the product’s effectiveness.
 My hairdresser at the time suggested that I buy a bottle for my own use and I’ve been using it ever since.

 It’s a really powerful product, so a little goes a long way – I generally only use 2-3 pumps through my moist hair after shampooing and conditioning and then leave it in over the course of the day.

 I would recommend that you comb your hair first and separate it into 3-4 individual sections.
 Then rub a pump’s worth of the amplifier into your palm, grab a curl and twist it, slowly running the product through your hair.

 Do this until you have curled most of your hair and then use a diffuser (this is a must!) to gently dry your hair.
 Don’t be too hard or too soft with this, try and stick to a medium heat don’t use the diffuser for more than 15 minutes.

 It may take a while (30-40 minutes in total), but this is definitely the best way to get the most out of your curls.
 Also note that you may want to re-apply a small amount of the amplifier to your curls the following day to keep them in place and moisturized – best to be on the safe side here.